AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='visual-regression-tests'>Visual regression tests</a>
 Use visual regression testing to find any changes to the display of the site after CSS changes.
-Visual regression tests are generally quite brittle (you might not care about that 1px shift, but it will register as a test fail), but might make you more secure when you refactor any CSS.
+Visual regression tests are generally quite brittle (you might not care about that 1px shift, but it will register as a test fail).
+But having them around might make you more secure when you refactor any CSS.

-This certainly isn't industry standard yet, or even an agreed "good practice" but it might make your life easier, so it's probably worth looking into.
+This isn't industry standard yet, or even an agreed "good practice" but it might make your life easier, so it's probably worth looking into.

 ### Tools:
 * [Huxley](https://github.com/facebook/huxley)